krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 To understand when the long-run average of $\delta(t)$ converges, we can ask
 a simpler question: do the corresponding long-run averages of $\iota(t)$
 and $\bar{m}(t)$ converge?
 If both do, we should expect that their product —
-and hence $\Delta$ — converges as well[^11].
+and hence $\Delta$ — converges as well,and it does, with some technical conditions in place[^11].

-[^11]: This follows from a fundamental theorem in real analysis that states that the limit of a product of two real valued functions is the product of their limits.
+[^11]: While it’s tempting to assume that the limit of a product is simply the product of the limits, this doesn’t automatically hold here.
+The long-run average of presence density, $\Delta$, is defined as a time-based average, while the average signal mass contribution, $\bar{M}$, is defined over the number of signals.
+Since these limits are taken over different denominators, additional technical conditions are required to ensure that their product equals the limit of the product.

 So, let’s write down precise definitions for the limits of $\iota(t)$ and
 $\bar{m}(t)$ and examine how these limits behave.

+#### Convergence of Average Signal Mass Contribution

-We will start with the limit for $\bar{m}$.
+We will derive the limit for $\bar{m}$.
 We will denote this by $\bar{M}$.

 $$
 \bar{M} = \lim_{T \to \infty} \frac{1}{N(0,T)} \sum_{(e,b)} \int_0^T P_{(e,b)}(t) \, dt
 $$

-It is the limit of average mass contribution per signal over a sufficiently long observation interval.
-Here, $P_{(e,b)}(t)$ is the presence density function for signal $(e,b)$, and $N(0,T)$ is the total number of signals observed during the interval $[0,T]$.

 This expression means: for each signal $(e,b)$, accumulate its total presence mass over time, then sum across all signals, and divide by the total number of signals active during that window.
 Each integral in the sum is a row sum in the original presence matrix - the mass contribution of an individual signal over the interval.

-Thus we can write this as
+Thus we can also write this as

 $$
 \bar{M} = \lim_{j \to \infty} \frac{1}{N(1,j)} \sum_{(e,b)} \sum_{k=1}^j P_{(e,b)}(k)
 $$

+$\bar{M}$ is the limit of average mass contribution per signal over a sufficiently long observation interval.
+Here, $P_{(e,b)}(t)$ is the presence density function for signal $(e,b)$, and $N(0,T)$ is the total number of signals observed during the interval $[0,T]$.

-Let's write this out for our running example and see what it means.
+Let's work this out for our running example and see what it means.
 We'll reproduce Figure 9, our starting presence matrix, here for easy reference.

 <div style="text-align: center; margin:2em">